Token Turing Machines are Efficient Vision Models: Vision Token Turing Machines (ViTTM)

 \cref{fig:vittm_arch} provides an overview of the ViTTM architecture.
 The ViTTM architecture is synthesis of the ViT and NTM architectures.
 Like ViT we convert an input image, $x \in \mathbb{R}^{3 \times H \times W}$, into non-overlapping patches.
 But unlike ViT, we create two sets of patches, not one, and convert each set into tokens.
 These patches are converted using embedding blocks into $T$ \textit{memory} tokens and $K$ \textit{process} tokens of dimension $d$.

 We define the memory and process tokens (streams) as $M\in\mathbb{R}^{T\times d}$, and $P\in\mathbb{R}^{K\times d}$, respectively.
 After embedding, the tokens are processed using $N$ repeating blocks.
 We index each block with an index $l$.
 Each of these ViTTM blocks, performs three operations in sequence: (1) \textit{read from memory}, (2) \textit{processing}, and (3) \textit{write to memory}.
 The read and write operations return ``read tokens" and ``write tokens".
 We define the read and write tokens as $R \in \mathbb{R}^{K\times d}$ and $W \in \mathbb{R}^{T\times d}$, respectively.
-To ensure efficiency, we depart from ViT's approach of processing all tokens and instead apply the \textit{processing} step only to the process tokens, which are fewer in number than the memory tokens (i.e., $K << T$).
+To ensure efficiency, we depart from ViT's approach of processing all tokens and instead apply the \textit{processing} step only to the process tokens.
 The sequence is formally defined as:

 The read and write operations are performed using \textit{read-write} heads.
 Prior to the \textit{processing} operation the read tokens are merged into the process tokens using a \textit{fusion} operation, and a processing operation is carried out by the encoder block.
 After the \textit{processing} operation the write tokens are merged into memory tokens.